 The Covid-19 pandemic is changing the way many medical treatments take place.
 From cancelled appointments to delayed treatments to telephone consultations, there are many safeguarding measures being taken to help with the health and safety of patients and staff at most medical practices.
-For patients taking part in appointments for in vitro fertilization, medical practices will likely have important measures in place to safeguard everyone.
+For patients taking part in in vitro fertilization, medical practices will likely have important measures in place to safeguard everyone.

 Having any type of struggle with fertility can be a constant worry on a hopeful parent’s mind.
 There are many different processes and treatments available that can help with fertility struggles.
 For example, in vitro, fertilization is one technique that helps an egg get fertilized and then be returned to the womb.
 Other treatments include fertility preservation, timed intercourse and intrauterine insemination.